1BobC/simpleStorage/README.md

 # simpleStorage
 "File for first attempt at smart contract and installing Remix Solidity on VSCode" "Created storage file"
-"watch again video from 1:29.36 until ready to run something!"
+"Watch again video from 1:29.36 until ready to run something!"
+"Reached 1:37:04 and placed full code in file and downloaded Solidity extension"